taimos/dvalin/mongodb-legacy/README.md

-## mongodb
+## mongodb-legacy (Deprecated)

-The mongodb library adds support for the MongoDB document store.
+The mongodb-legacy library adds support for the MongoDB document store.
 By adding the dependency you get the full support to interact with MongoDB databases including an in-memory database for tests.

+This library uses the mongodb-driver-legacy mongo driver for java.

 ### Connection properties